nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 This section provides information how the package is supported and how consumers can help support the package.
 It can be a single object or an array of objects, for example: [x, y, z].
 This supports cases where the backing comes from more than one source.
-Each object consists of an identifier as defined below and an optional URL with additional information.
+Each object consists of an identifier as defined below and an optional URL (except for entries with type `npm-funding` which cannot have a URL) with additional information.
 For example:

 ```json
 { "foundation": "https://openjsf.org/" }